npm-wharf/hikaru/README.md

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

-# What It Does - Automating Continuous Delivery
+# What It Does - Deployments and Continuous Delivery

 hikaru was built specifically to make it easy to deploy and maintain kubernetes clusters.